semgrep/semgrep-docs/docs/writing-rules/experiments/symbolic-propagation.md

 <iframe src="https://semgrep.dev/embed/editor?snippet=JeBP" border="0" frameBorder="0" width="100%" height="432"></iframe>

-## Limitations
+## Limitations of symbolic propagation

 Currently, symbolic propagation does not cross branching boundaries, such as `if` clauses or loops.
-This helps avoid difficulties with managing the parse graph for the code.
 Consider the following Python code, adapted from the example shown above:

 ```python
 import pandas